Bloom-host/BloomDocs/docs/extras/caddy-server.md

 ## Configuring the Caddy server.

-To start, drop your html/php files into the "/public" direcotry of the caddy server.
+To start, drop your html/php files into the "/public" directory of the caddy server.
 Then start the server.
-If you would like to use a domain for this server follow these instrudctions to setup a reverse proxy.
+If you would like to use a domain for this server follow these instructions to setup a reverse proxy.
 [Instructions](https://docs.bloom.host/ports-and-proxies/)